Islands (Kajagoogoo album)

-Islands is the second album by English new wave band Kajagoogoo, released on 21 May 1984 on the EMI label.
+Islands is the second studio album by the English new wave band Kajagoogoo, released on 21 May 1984 by EMI.

 Background

 This was the band's first album without lead vocalist Limahl, who had been fired by the band in mid-1983 and went on to pursue a solo career.
-Bassist Nick Beggs, already the group's main background singer, took over lead vocal duties, and also wrote the lyrics.
-The album was co-produced by the band themselves, now a four-piece group, along with Colin Thurston, who had also produced their debut, White Feathers.
+Bassist Nick Beggs, already having been the singer in the band's previous incarnation as Art Nouveau, resumed lead vocal and lyric duties.
+The album was co-produced by the band themselves, now a quartet, along with Colin Thurston, who had also produced their debut album, White Feathers (1983).
 It is the final album to date to feature founding drummer Jez Strode.

 Release

-The album did not sell as well as its predecessor, peaking at No. 35 in the UK Albums Chart.
-The album's first single, "Big Apple", reached No. 8 in the UK, but subsequent singles were less successful, with "The Lion's Mouth" peaking at No. 25 and "Turn Your Back on Me" reaching No. 47.
+The album did not sell as well as its predecessor, peaking at #35 on the UK Albums Chart.
+The first single, "Big Apple", reached #8 in the UK, but subsequent singles were less successful, with "The Lion's Mouth" peaking at #25 and "Turn Your Back on Me" only reaching #47.

-In the U.S., the band had renamed themselves Kaja and Islands was reconfigured and released as a mini-LP titled Extra Play.
-It contained only seven tracks (five from the album and two bonus remixes) and peaked at No. 185 on the Billboard 200.
-On the U.S. edition, the version of "Turn Your Back on Me" was different from the original UK version, having been remixed by Steve Thompson and Michael Barbiero.
-This remix was released as a single in the U.S. and reached No. 2 on the dance charts.